Productive Maintenance Procedures

 • Labour Relations Managers

 This course uses a variety of adult learning styles to aid full understanding and comprehension.
 Participants will review case studies of established organisations and how they have integrated TPM into their standard practices to highlight key features and changes that have led to increased productivity.
+Participants will be offered the opportunity to partake in various learning exercises and methods, including seminars, discussions, video material and practical activities.
+This combination of learning methods will guarantee the participants can develop a full and comprehensive understanding of the taught content and related skills.

 Course Content & Outline

-Introduction to Productive Maintenance Procedures
+Section 1Introduction to Productive Maintenance Procedures

 • Understanding what internal and external factors may influence the machine and employee productivity.

-• Explaining what the 5S foundation of total productive maintenance is – sort, straighten, shine, standardise and sustain.
+• Explaining the 5S foundation of total productive maintenance is – sort, straighten, shine, standardise and sustain.

-The Concept of Total Productive Maintenance
+Section 2The Concept of Total Productive Maintenance

 • Exploring the history of TPM and how it has evolved from its creation.